LastPad is a reusable menstrual pad – TechCrunch

 So it’s not too surprising that, per Aagaard, the company has been working on designing and prototyping LastPad for two years.
 Now they’re finally ready to bring it to market — launching the LastPad on Kickstarter today — with a goal of shipping to early backers next February.

 “We’re seeing amazing conversions [for the LastPad pre-campaign],” she says, discussing how much demand they’re expecting.
 “This is our sixth [crowdfunder] campaign — and it’s looking really good.
 So I think the demand is bigger than I actually imagined.
-Because this is also the first product that is only women.
+Because this is also the first product that is only for women.
 And we were very much in doubt that we should put it on Kickstarter because it’s a very male-dominated platform but it’s looking really positive.”

 “We already started working on this two years ago so it’s really been a process.
 And also because we wanted it to be really innovative.
-Because right now you can see on the market there’ll be pads that are more like home sewn or do it yourself — and we wanted to really make an exclusive, very, very innovative version of that — that has a lot of the benefits that the single use version has.”
+Because right now you can see on the market there’ll be pads that are more like home sewn or do it yourself — and we wanted to really make an exclusive, very, very innovative version of that — that has a lot of the benefits that the single-use version has.”

 Each LastPad is made up of three layers: A woven top to help keep the pad feeling dry against the skin by quickly funnelling menstrual fluids down into — layer two — a central absorbent section (made of bamboo) — which sits above a TPU base to ensure no risk of leaks.

 “The first layer is a woven material that is really, really fine — it has a little bit of silver in it so that the odours will disappear.
 It’s also woven with small funnels so that the blood disappears very quickly into the middle layer — because it’s so important that you’re not like wet.
 Because that’s awful.
 So it dries quite quickly when you’re wearing it,” explains Aagaard.
 “And then the middle layer is 100% bamboo — it’s absorbent like crazy; 40% more absorbent than, for example, cotton.
 And it also has anti-bacterial properties.
-And then the bottom layer is a TPU [Thermoplastic Polyurethane] — which is just a leak proof cover; it’s comfortable, it’s not like a plastic bag but it does make sure that you cannot bleed through it.”
+And then the bottom layer is a TPU [Thermoplastic Polyurethane] — which is just a leakproof cover; it’s comfortable, it’s not like a plastic bag but it does make sure that you cannot bleed through it.”

 While disposable sanitary towels rely on an adhesive layer to enable the consumer fix the pad to their panties, LastPad has to do that a bit differently too given it’ll be going through the wash.
-So the pads have wings — which wrap around the gusset of the panties and fix together underneath with a (soft) velcro fastening.
+So the pads have wings — which wrap around the gusset of the panties and fix together underneath with a (soft) Velcro fastening.

 That’s not all: There’s a (sticky) silicone strip running around the back side of the pad which helps prevent it from moving around — and, per Aagaard, will happily survive repeat washing (in fact if it’s not used for a time, she says dust may temporarily reduce the stickiness — but says that immediately resolves just by wetting it again).

-“Where I felt that we really made a huge difference is that on the back side of the pad — it has wings [with] a velcro [fastener] that’s completely soft and you don’t feel it; even if you’re biking — that was like the big test — and then it has a silicone strip in the back and at the bottom, like a sticky silicone… so it doesn’t move around in your pants.”
+“Where I felt that we really made a huge difference is that on the back side of the pad — it has wings [with] a Velcro [fastener] that’s completely soft and you don’t feel it; even if you’re biking — that was like the big test — and then it has a silicone strip in the back and at the bottom, like a sticky silicone… so it doesn’t move around in your pants.”

 Practically speaking, it won’t be possible for a LastPad user to use just one LastPad to see them through their period — given the need to wash and dry them between uses.
 So a pack of several reusable pads will be necessary to entirely replace disposable pads and ensure there’s always a clean towel available to swap out the used pad.